ghazalkhateeb/PolybotServicePython/README.md

 2- Set the environment variables TELEGRAM_TOKEN and TELEGRAM_APP_URL with your Telegram bot token and your application URL, respectively. <br />

 ## Usage  <br />
+1- Run the Flask application by executing app.py:
 ```
 python app.py
 ```
+2- The application will start running on http://localhost:8443/.
+3- Interact with the bot via your Telegram account by sending photos with captions indicating the desired image processing filter.

+Example
+Send a photo with the caption "Blur" to apply the blur filter to the image.